adslbarxatov/xash3d-for-ESHQ/README.md

 4. Also we have returned human-like gibs and red blood to zombie.
 We think that zombie is more like a scientist than a bullsquid.

 5. We have removed from our maps the 'cycler_sprite' and added 'Non-solid' flag to 'cycler'.
-Also our 'cycler' now have 'Material' field (crowbar hit sound depends on it) and two fields that defines collision box endpoints (looks like 'Color' setup). 'cycler' and 'env_sprite' entities can also accept 'body', 'skin' and 'sequence' settings.
+Also our 'cycler' now have 'Material' field (crowbar hit sound depends on it) and two fields that defines collision box endpoints (looks like 'Color' setup). 'cycler' and 'env_sprite' entities can also accept 'body', 'skin' and 'sequence' settings. 'cycler' now can trigger its target.

 6. Our doors (momentary, rotating and simple) have different fields for 'Just opened' and 'Just closed' sounds.
 We are planning to split 'Opening' sound to 'Opening' and 'Closing'.
 But now it is not necessary.
 Also we have fixed some bugs (basically, around 'Starts open' flag) and expanded list of sounds (not only replaced exist ones).
 Finally, our doors are not play 'locked' sounds when opened.